 People waiting outside during rush hours

 Appetizer-only dining in crowded restaurants is a very rude thing to do.
-So probably go in during slower hours so you won’t feel like a party pooper because if patrons and customers are waiting outside and you are occupying a table with your appetizer-only meal, then it’s going feel rude.
+So probably go in during slower hours so you won’t feel like a party pooper because if patrons and customers are waiting outside and you are occupying a table with your appetizer-only meal, then it’s going to feel rude.
 You can also just opt to order a takeaway.

-Another rude thing to do is using an appetizer-only snack to hold a table as you do your freelance or undergraduate writing.
+Another rude thing to do is use an appetizer-only snack to hold a table as you do your freelance or undergraduate writing.
 If you can’t pay for the commons, then please try a café or go to the library.

 There’s nothing rude about wanting the best experience for your money.
 This is the hospitality industry, is it not?